-Level 1: House Points
+• Level 1: House Points

 These are used as an instant reward at any time in the day and by any member of staff.
 They may be verbal or written in books.
 They reward positive behaviour, attitude and respect.
 At the end of each week, the total for each house is collected and the winning house announced in the Celebration Assembly.
 At the end of each term, the winning house in school achieves a reward.
-Teachers may also reward the pupils in class individually each week for achieving the house points.